How to celebrate the end of exams on a budget

 Go bowling/play darts

-Roxy Ballroom is a great venue where you can play a game of ten pin bowling for as little as £8 per person.
-If bowling isn’t your thing then you can also do a range of other activities here such as basketball, ping-pong, pool or beer-pong.
+Roxy Ballroom is a great venue that has a variety of games such as ten pin bowling, shuffleboard, batting cages, ping pong, karaoke and more, for as little as £8 per person.
 If you enjoy playing darts then be sure to check out Flight Club on Park Row in Leeds.

 Organise a games evening